dd482IT/PNPT-StudyGuide/Enumeration.md

 Enumerate AD:
 1. Kerbrute: DNS may be required. `./kerbrute userenum --dc CONTROLLER.local -d CONTROLLER.local User.txt`.
-This will list users and services
+This will list users and services.
+You must add the domain controller IP to your /etc/hosts. `echo <ip> <domainname> >> /etc/hosts`
 2. Rubeus.exe: Collect tickets that can be used with pass the ticket attack.
    You can also brute force with a given password, no ticket.
 If the provided password matches, it will tell you the user but a lockout policy could prevent the attack. `Rubeus.exe brute /password:Password1 /noticket`